regen-network/regen-web/web-www/content/terms-service.md

 	2. Brand Guidelines

 ## 4. Role of Regen Registry
-Regen Registry is a third-party standard and certification system for climate, agriculture, and development actions that provide comprehensive oversight, certification and regulation of Projects and the issuance or generation of Products.
+__Regen Registry__ is a third-party standard and certification system for climate, agriculture, and development actions that provide comprehensive oversight, certification and regulation of Projects and the issuance or generation of Products.
 You agree that:

-Regen Registry is not a party to any agreement to a Project or Product between or among Project Developers, Buyers or any other parties;
+* Regen Registry is not a party to any agreement to a Project or Product between or among Project Developers, Buyers or any other parties;

-Regen Registry will not have any liability or obligation in connection with any Project (regardless of its status in the Regen Registry project cycle) or Product at any time;
+* Regen Registry will not have any liability or obligation in connection with any Project (regardless of its status in the Regen Registry project cycle) or Product at any time;

-Regen Registry will not have any liability for any acts or omissions by any Project Developers, Project Participant or Buyer;
+* Regen Registry will not have any liability for any acts or omissions by any Project Developers, Project Participant or Buyer;

-Regen Registry has not control over any Project Developer, Project Participant or Buyer;
+* Regen Registry has not control over any Project Developer, Project Participant or Buyer;

-Regen Registry disclaims any liability related to the reliability, capability, or qualifications of any Project Developer, Project Participant or Buyer.
+* Regen Registry disclaims any liability related to the reliability, capability, or qualifications of any Project Developer, Project Participant or Buyer.

 ## 5. Reputation of Regen Network
 We need You to help us maintain Regen Network’s international prestige and goodwill.
 To do that, you agree that:

 Regen Network is well recognized in the industry and with the public;

 In conducting any activity in connection with or related to Regen Network, You will ensure that You maintain our high standards and reputation;

 You will not commit any act or omission that causes or threatens to cause harm to our high standards and reputation;

 You must properly supervise your employees, agents, and representatives to ensure that they do not cause or threaten to cause harm to our high standards and reputation;

-You will comply with these guidelines at all times; and You will cooperate reasonably and in good faith with us to maintain our high standards and reputation.
+You will comply with these guidelines at all times;

+You will cooperate reasonably and in good faith with us to maintain our high standards and reputation.

 ## 6. Regen Network Registry